fsw0422/dsa-handbook/posts/ch15-concurrency-parallelism.md

 - No dirty read / writes (other transactions *can* happen in parallel), lost updates, phantoms.

-    - Implements special algorithm that detects invalidated transactions when write is committed during the current transaction.
+    - Implements special algorithm that detects all other affected transactions when write is committed during the transaction (and potentially restart them).

     - High contention towards the same row can lead to a lot of transaction restarts.